 R&D Tax Credit for Breweries

-Running a brewery takes a lot of creativity.
-You’re constantly experimenting with new recipes, testing out equipment or packaging to get the taste, consistency and shelf life just right.
-All of that can feel like just part of the job, but did you know much of it could qualify you for a valuable tax credit?
+Running a brewery takes creativity you’re constantly experimenting with new recipes, testing equipment, or refining packaging to perfect taste, consistency, and shelf life.
+All of this innovation isn’t just part of the job; it may also qualify for a valuable research and development tax credit, helping offset some of your costs.

-With some big changes in the 2025 tax bill, breweries can now get more immediate tax relief for the money they spend on these kinds of activities.
-In this post we’ll break down what changed, what counts as “R&D” for a brewery, and how you can set yourself up to benefit.
+With big changes in the 2025 tax bill, breweries can now get more immediate relief for money spent on innovation.
+In this post, we’ll break down what counts as “R&D” for a brewery and how to position yourself to benefit from the Research and development tax credit.

 What’s New in 2025?